Monkeystation/photanol-com/src/pages/index.md

       image: /img/ellen_1.jpg
     - name: Jan Wery
       function: "CTO "
-      text: >
-        A.K.A our Chief ‘North Star’ Navigator: It’s all very well having a bold and lofty mission like restoring balance on our planet, but it must be backed by the brains to roadmap us there.
+      text: "A.K.A our Chief ‘North Star’ Navigator: It’s all very well having a bold and lofty mission like restoring balance on our planet, but it must be backed by the brains to roadmap us there.
 Jan’s 20 years in industrial biotech R&D is that brain.
-Jan dreams up and leads the multidisciplinary programs capable of transforming breakthrough lab-scale processes into scalable success.
+Jan dreams up and leads the multidisciplinary programs capable of transforming breakthrough lab-scale processes into scalable success."
       linkedin: https://www.linkedin.com/in/jan-wery-60b19430/
       image: /img/jan_1.jpg
     - name: Aniek van der Woude